vikhyat/indexable/README.md

     require 'indexable'
     use Rack::Indexable

-There is an example Rack application in the `example/` directory, which is also deployed to [Heroku](http://indexable.herokuapp.com/).
+There is an example Rack application in the `example/` directory.

 **(Optional)** Adding the following meta tag to the head section of your pages will opt you into the [AJAX crawling scheme](https://developers.google.com/webmasters/ajax-crawling/docs/specification), which the middleware uses in addition to checking the user agent in order to determine whether a request is coming from a crawler.